eloylp/decentra-chat/PAPER.md

 * The `type` field will indicate the message type, its an unsigned integer, which in this case will be `1` (discovery).

+* The `v` field represent the version of peer software which emitted the message.
+Incompatibilities should be detected here.

 * The `address` (ipv4) field and `port` fields will indicate each peer how to contact each other.

 Then we have the variable length fields `nick` and `version`.

 * The `nick` field will be the human readable name that peers will present to each other.
 It will be the `email` present in the public `PGP` key.
 No way of controlling duplicates here, but the users will have more information than the nickname in order to distinguish among peers, like `key fingerprints`.
 In order to make this more user friendly, users should be able to permanently associate `key fingerprints` with fixed nicknames.

-* The `v` (version) field will indicate the application version.
-If there are incompatibilities among peers, they should be detected at this point.

 * The `key fingerprint` is the `SHA256(pub_key_blob)` value.
 This will unequivocally identify a peer, in a similar way [SSH](https://www.rfc-editor.org/rfc/rfc4253) does with machines on the first connection, but in this case to associate `nickname` and `key fingerprint`.
 The `key fingerprint` field will be used lately by the application to know if a new `key exchange` operation is needed or not (see following sections).